 I wanted to investigate what would happen if I paired it with a recording sheet for positive comments at the same time.
 Well, I soon found that the “nice” side was meaningless!
 When she was at the clipboards for one of her put-down marks, she rapidly marked off the boxes of the hearts and flowers chart, inventing new things to say in order to add a mark.
 “I like you, Tom.”
 “I like your shirt, Tom” “I like your shoes, Tom.”
 Needless to say, the hearts and flowers record didn’t last long.
 With only the mistake sheet in operation, it took about 4 weeks for her put-downs to disappear.

-Lessons learned: (1) Don’t use Personal Records for desirable behavior, because the record is not real.
+Lessons learned from Lisa: (1) Don’t use Personal Records for desirable behavior, because the record is not real.
 (2) Don’t put children’s names on Personal Record charts either, because it’s unnecessary and the concern can apply to everyone, not just Lisa.

 Personal Record at Home